According to the Lotus Sutra, Buddha explains that the only path, is the path of the bodhisattva. Also called the Rainbow Warrior.

 The democratic process that is used today is long outdated and is easy to corrupt and control.
 It does not serve the people and needs to be replaced with a better way to make decisions on an organization level as well as on a nation level.

-1) A group is made up from four to six people, where five is the preferred amount.
+1) A group is made up from three to six people.
 We call this a circle.
-If there are more than sex people, the circle is split into new circles.
-A circle can be created for temporary use for usage over a longer time period.
+If there are more than six people, the circle is split into two new circles.
+A circle can be created for temporary use or for usage over a longer fixed time period.

 2) For every action decided upon in the circle, each circle chooses one of its member with the responsibility to oversee its progress and to report back to the circle.
 We call this a trustee.
 Each action has a limited time and scope.